davidzwa/esp32-car/README.md

 ## Get to work!

 Feel free to completely change the way you want to communicate with the ESP using WiFi.
+I've added an `archive` folder with code from previous years when an Arduino Mega was connected to an ESP32, but this is just to give you inspiration.
+Note however that this version used an older ESP32 SDK with respect to UDP, so it will not compile.